Inference on Variable Importance for Treatment Effect Heterogeneity: Shapley Values and Beyond: Problem Setup

-Often it is of interest to identify and quantify how different variables contribute to the treatment effect heterogeneity.
-Below we discuss few popular choices of variable importance measures.
-These measures can be used to test the null hypothesis of no importance for a given variable.
-Such tests can indicate whether a variable is an effect modifier.
-They also help decide if it is useful to measure that variable for future patients.
+Often it is of interest to identify and quantify how different variables contribute to treatment effect heterogeneity.
+Below, we discuss a few commonly used variable importance measures.
+Although these measures were originally developed for general prediction tasks, we adapt them to the setting of treatment effect heterogeneity.
+They can be used to test the null hypothesis of no importance for a given variable.
+Such tests can indicate whether a variable contributes to treatment effect heterogeneity under the chosen importance measure.
+They may also help assess whether measuring that variable is useful when the goal is to estimate treatment effect heterogeneity in future patients.